 - Public service workers

-According to OSHA, the best way to prevent workplace violence is to enact a zero-tolerance policy toward such violence.
+The best way to prevent workplace violence is to enact a zero-tolerance policy toward such violence, according to OSHA.
 In addition, individuals and businesses should identify risk factors and minimize or prevent these whenever possible.

 A cyber security threat can occur on several different levels.
 A data breach typically involves the theft or compromise of personal or confidential information.
 Hacking into a corporate, government or financial network generates a globalized intrusion.
 Cyber thieves are also responsible for elaborate financial schemes such as ransomware, which adversely affect businesses of all sizes.
 The annual report from the FBI’s Internet Crime Complaint Center (IC3) indicates losses exceeding $4.2 billion in 2020.
-In addition, scams exploiting the pandemic emerged last year, when the IC3 received more than 28,500 complaints of fraud related to COVID-19.
+In addition, scams exploiting the pandemic emerged as the IC3 received more than 28,500 complaints of fraud related to COVID-19.

-Proper training and planning are vital for an effective response to a cybersecurity breach.
+Proper training and planning are vital for an effective response to a cyber security breach.
 This includes understanding how to collect digital evidence and how to establish post-incident procedures.
-Organizations also need to understand the workings of cyber concepts, such as social networks, encryption and digital devices.
+Organizations also need IT alerting capabilities to recover faster and mitigate risk.